NEQSOL Holding: Caucasus Online

-In 2019, Nasib Hasanov purchased 49% of Caucasus Online (link to Caucasus Online on Wikipedia), allowing NEQSOL's first steps in the internet field.
-In 2021, NEQSOL Holding purchased the remaining 51% of Caucasus Online from former owner Khvicha Makatsaria.

-Although the Georgian National Communication Commission (GNCC) tried to oppose the transaction, the arbitration tribunal dismissed the Georgian authorities’ request and allowed the acquisition by NEQSOL Holding.
+In 2019, Nasib Hasanov purchased 49% of the Caucasus Online.
+In 2021, NEQSOL Holding purchased the remaining 51% of the Caucasus Online from former owner Khvicha Makatsaria.
+The Georgian National Communication Commission (GNCC) tried to oppose the transaction, but the arbitration tribunal dismissed the Georgian authorities’ request and allowed the acquisition by NEQSOL Holding.

 Caucasus Online was established in 2006 through the merging of three main Internet Service Providers (ISP): Caucasus Network, Georgia Online and Sanet.
-Telenet merged with Caucasus Online in 2008.
-Caucasus Online owns 1.200 km of fiber cable across the Black Sea (the Caucasus Cable System.
+Telenet merged with the Caucasus Online in 2008.
+Caucasus Online owns 1.200 km of fiber cable across the Black Sea (the Caucasus Cable System).

+United Mining and Chemical Company (UMCC)

+In 2024, NEQSOL Holding, through its Ukrainian subsidiary Cemin Ukraine LLC, acquired United Mining and Chemical Company (UMCC) for approximately ₴3.94 billion (about US$96 million) in a government-run privatization auction.
+UMCC is Ukraine’s largest titanium-ore producer, operating the Vilnohirsk Mining and Metallurgical Plant in Dnipropetrovsk Oblast and the Irshansk Mining and Processing Plant in Zhytomyr Oblast.
+The acquisition occurred under the leadership of Yusif Jabbarov, who became Chairman of NEQSOL Holding in 2024, and reflected the company’s strategy of expanding beyond energy and telecommunications into the mining industry.

 Digital Silk Way

 The Digital Silk Way is a project aiming at connecting Europe and Asia through a telecommunications corridor.
 It was initiated in 2018 and is being implemented by AzerTelecom, one of the holding's subsidiaries.

-The project plans to expand telecommunications network in the region, especially connections in the Caspian Sea region including in Azerbaijan, Georgia, Kazakhstan and Turkmenistan.

 In 2020, the Digital Silk Way project was selected as one of Asia's top five infrastructure projects by the Global Strategic Infrastructure Leadership Forum held in the US.

 The digital infrastructure project was presented at the Dubai Expo organized in the UAE in 2022 at the Azerbaijan Pavillon.

-In 2023, in the framework of the Digital silk Way project, AzerTelecom and Kazakhtelecom signed an agreement to link both sides of the Caspian Sea through a subsea cable from Azerbaijan to Kazakhstan.
+In 2023, in the framework of the Digital Silk Way project, AzerTelecom and Kazakhtelecom signed an agreement to link both sides of the Caspian Sea through a subsea cable from Azerbaijan to Kazakhstan.

-Award

-The company has been the recipient of several awards over the years including the Brandon Hall Group HCM Excellence Awards on 23 August 2021.